- 8 Interesting Shrines in Kanazawa Not to Miss - 16 May 2025

 You can buy two types of tickets – head over to Klook, and you’ll find packages that include not only a chair-style seat but also a guide who will explain the sport to you.

 If this sounds interesting, look for Tokyo Grand Sumo Tournament tickets on the site – they’ll only have these once bouts are scheduled and tickets are on sale.
-If you’re reading this in time for the September bout, the tickets are here.
+Head to Klook here to see if there are on offer

 If you’re not worried about having a guide, you can also just buy seated tickets via the official website and their ticketing agent Oosumo – you’ll need to print these in the 7-11 once you get to Japan.